47degrees/org/README.md

  + `:linkedin` contains your LinkedIn handle
 - `:languages` is the set with the languages you are interested in filtering by
 - `:included-projects` is the set with the projects you are interested in having on the site
+- `:archived-projects` is a set of projects that will be hidden, but their stars will be included in the total star count
 - `:extra-repos` allows you to add extra repos out of the org (maps with `:user` and `:repo`)
 - `:project-logos` is a map from project names to the URL where their logo can be found, libraries without logos will show a placeholder
 - `:token-name` is a string with the name of an environment variable containing a GitHub token required to use the GitHub API